-- Market trends making other assets relatively attractive investment avenues; - Systematic and non-systematic risks; Security market risks are of two types: Systematic (non-diversifiable) and nonsystematic (diversifiable) risks.
+- Market trends making other assets relatively attractive investment avenues; - Systematic and non-systematic risks; Security market risks are of two types: Systematic (non-diversifiable) and non-systematic (diversifiable) risks.
 Individual companies do not have any control over systematic risks.
 Non-systematic risks basically fall in the company or industry-specific risk category.
 Non-systematic risks can be tackled by holding a portfolio that contains multiple stocks from different sectors.
 This is the reason why market experts include stock specific risks; - Increased intensity of competition from local and global players; - Inflationary pressures and reduction in household savings in financial products is another threat to the sector; - In financial services industry, security and sanctity of client data is of utmost importance.
 There exists a regular threat for firm data theft via malicious malwares and emails.
-Cyber-attacks are getting larger in scale and size, even to the extent of co- ordinated attack from different geographies. - If the current tight liquidity situation does not normalize soon, it could affect the natural growth of the complete sector; - Changes in regulatory environment can adversely affect the business.
-Sudden changes may pose operational challenges; - Slower than expected recovery of macro-economy, domestically as well as globally and inability of government to push through major economic reforms can delay the return of growth.
+Cyber-attacks are getting larger in scale and size, even to the extent of co-ordinated attack from different geographies. - If the current tight liquidity situation does not normalize soon, it could affect the natural growth of the complete sector; - Changes in regulatory environment can adversely affect the business.
+Sudden changes may pose operational challenges; - Slower than expected recovery of macro-economy, domestically as well as globally and inability of government to push through major economic reforms can delay the return of growth. - Technology and discount brokerage.

+SEGMENTWISE PERFORMANCE

+Equity Segment

+The Company's turnover in the equity segment was Rs.84.53 Crores in BSE and Rs.2625 Crores in NSE consisting essentially of secondary market equity, currency, derivatives and debt broking.

+Rs.
+2625

+BSE

+NSE

+F&O Segment

+The annual turnover recorded by the Company in this segment for the financial year 2022-23 amounts to Rs.7694 Crores.

+Rs.
+7694

+Currency Derivatives Segment

+The total turnover for the Company for the currency derivatives segment has been Rs.586 Crores, as compared to Rs.
+295.48 Crores in the financial year ended 2022.

+Rs.
+586

-SEGMENTWISE PERFORMANCE Equity Segment Rs.
-114 Rs.
-3297 • The Company's turnover in the equity segment was Crores Crores Rs.
-114 Crores in BSE and Rs.
-3297 Crores in NSE consisting essentially of secondary market equity, currency, derivatives and debt broking.
-BSE NSE F&O Segment Rs.
-6998 Rs.
-12333.06 The annual turnover recorded by the Company in this Crores Crores segment for the financial year 2021-22 amounts to Rs.6998 Crores.
-FY 21-22 FY 20-21 Rs.
-295.48 Rs.
-246.01 Currency Derivatives Segment The total turnover for the Company for the currency Crores Crores derivatives segment has been Rs.
-295.48 Crores, as compared to Rs.
-246.01 Crores in the financial year FY 21-22 FY 20-21 ended 2021.
-Mutual Fund Segment Rs.
-94.87 Rs.
-96.47 The Company has recorded the asset under Lakhs Lakhs management as on 31st March 2022 of Rs.
-94.87 crore for the Assets Mutual Fund Distribution Business FY 21-22 FY 20-21 for the year 2021-22.
-Income from Depository Operations Your Company is a Depository Participant with Central Rs.23.6 Rs.19.73 Depository Services (India) Limited ("CDSL"), providing services of dematerialization, rematerialisation and Lakhs Lakhs settlement of trades through market transfers and off market transfers.
-Our income from depository FY 21-22 FY 20-21 operations for the financial year ended 31st March, 2022 are Rs.
-23.6 Lakhs.
-Commodity Segment: Rs.6980.44
+Mutual Fund Segment

+The Company has recorded the Asset under Management as on 31st March 2023 of Rs.
+117.15 crore for the Assets Mutual Fund Distribution Business for the year 2022-23.

+Income from Depository Operations

+Your Company is a Depository Participant with Central Depository Services (India) Limited ("CDSL"), providing services of dematerialization, rematerialisation and settlement of trades through market transfers and off market transfers.
+Our income from depository operations for the financial year ended 31st March, 2023 are Rs.
+0.2257 Crores.

+Commodity Segment:

-The annual turnover recorded by the company in Commodity segment for the financial year 2021-22 amounts to Rs.
-6980.44 Crores.
-Crores FY 21-22
+The annual turnover recorded by the company in Commodity segment for the financial year 2022-23 amounts to Rs.
+5433.05 Crores.